Man to Be Freed After Brutal Double Murder of Teens on Isle of Man

-Newbery was sentenced to life with a minimum of 20 years, which means due to time spent on remand, he could soon be released depending on the parole board assessment.
+Newbery was handed a life sentence with a minimum term of 20 years.
+Thanks to time spent on remand, he could be out soon – all hinging on the parole board’s nod.
+The killer has shown “no remorse” for the horrific attack.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.